Uppsala universitet / UU

 Once you have finished your studies you must apply for your degree – it is not issued automatically.
 Information on applying for a degree.

 If you want to take a break from study and clear your mind, you could do worse than take a walk in the Botanical Garden, which is right next door to the English Park (Humanities) campus.
 The garden, which is divided into two parts, plays host to a tropical greenhouse and orangery and is one of 3 run by Uppsala University.
-You will find more information on all the gardens here.
+You will find more information on the Botanical Garden here.

 • Useful links